The best dumbphone to buy in 2026

 Reasons to avoid

-Easyfone focuses on building user-friendly phones that provide essential services to your loved ones.
-The Easyfone Prime A6 is made for seniors in particular, which is why the font is very large and the buttons are huge.
+Easyfone focuses on building user-friendly phones that provide essential services to your elderly loved ones.
+The Easyfone Prime A6 has been designed for seniors in particular, which is why the fonts are very large and the buttons are huge.
 The UI is very simple and requires no prior knowledge or experience.
-There's no internet or cameras onboard, but you do get an SOS button for emergencies.
+There is also no internet or cameras onboard, but you do get an SOS button for emergencies.

 3. BLU Z5